JaredDyreson/FTP-Client/README.md

     * The "PORT NUMBER" is the port where the server will bind to and **must** be non-negative
     * In the second terminal window, run the following command `python client.py "127.0.0.1" <PORT NUMBER>`, and both port numbers **must** be the same
     * "127.0.0.1" is the IP address of `localhost` and this is how all traffic is routed.
-    * This can be applied possibly to running the server on a separate machine  and the client can connect to it over the internet but that is beyond the scope of this project.
+    * This can be applied to running the server on a separate machine  and the client can connect to it over the internet.
     * The client will then bind to the sever instantiated in the previous steps
     * You now have access to the following commands with their arguments:
         + ls